 I’m passionate about sound healing through the voice because I’ve discovered I can change my own mood, the way my body feels, and my thoughts by using simple, yet ancient techniques of chanting and meditation.

-I am a musician, sound healer and social change advocate who lives in both Mendocino and Oakland, California.
+I am a musician, sound healer and social change advocate who lives in the mountains outside of Santa Barbara, California.
 After 25 years working as a community organizer in low-income urban neighborhoods and in social change philanthropy, I returned to school at the California Institute of Integral Studies (CIIS), earning a Master’s Degree in Philosophy, Cosmology, & Consciousness.
 I also completed the year-long Certificate Program in Sound, Voice, Music Healing at CIIS and am a Certified Sound Healer.

 In January 2015, I traveled to India with Vox Mundi students to study singing with three master teachers in southern and northern India.
 I especially enjoy learning ragas, mantras, chants and songs in the ancient Sanskrit language, then practicing them and teaching them to others.